‘Blood money’? Purdue settlement would rely on opioid sales

 This wouldn’t be the first time continuing sales of a troublesome product were used to fund a settlement over its toll.
 More than 20 years ago, the big tobacco companies settled with the states in a deal that partially based their payments on cigarette sales.

 Those payments continue to this day.
 By last year, the master settlement with 46 states had resulted in a payout of $126 billion, with continuing payments of $9 billion a year.
+As part of the settlement, the tobacco companies agreed to tough restrictions on the use of cartoon characters, product giveaways and billboards.

 Prescription opioids are often given to cancer patients in severe pain at the end of their lives and people who have been in accidents or undergone surgery.